kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 Select "Install" tab, to open the for the node installation.
 After typing the `@flowfuse/node-red-dashboard` in the search box, the target node item will be filtered on the below list.
 Click the `install` button of the `@flowfuse/node-red-dashboard` to install the Node-RED dashbaord 2.0 into your Node-RED environment.
 After the installation, you can see the dashboard nodes on the left palette of the Node-RED flow editor.
 -->
-## Creating Node-RED flow
+## Creating a Node-RED Flow
-Firstly, create new project, "chat-app" using project featue.
+First, create a new project, "chat-app" using the project featue.

 ![](images/createchatapp.png)

-After creating the new project for the chat application.
-You can start to develop the Node-RED flow.
+After creating the new project for the chat application, you can then start developing the Node-RED flow.

 ### Creating Node-RED flow to access Ollama server
-To create simple flow to access the Ollama server, put the inject node, function node, http request node and debug node with wires as follows.
+To create a simple flow to access the Ollama server, place the inject, function, http request and debug node with wires as shown below.

 ![](images/flow4ollama.png)

-Double-click the inject node to open node property UI.
-To set the prompt for Ollama server, firstly click time icon next to "millisecounds since epoch" to open the pull down menu of the data type.
-As the data type of `msg.payload`, select `string` from the menu.
-After that, you can type the string message in the text input box next to az icon.
+Double-click the inject node to open the node property UI.
+To set the prompt for the Ollama server, click the time icon next to "millisecounds since epoch" to open the data type pull-down menu.
+For the data type of `msg.payload`, select `string` from the menu.
+Then, type the string message, "What is IBM?
+Describe it in 10 words." in the text input box next to az icon.
-Type the message, "What is IBM?
-Describe it in 10 words."

 ![](images/inject4ollama.png)

-In the function node, input "post data" to the name field and paste the follwoing code to set POST message for Ollama server.
+In the function node, enter "post data" to the name field and then paste the following code to set the POST message for the Ollama server.

 ```
 msg.payload = {